Experimenting with ExternalDNS

 one exception to that.
 ExternalDNS does create SRV records for

-.
+Services of type: NodePort.
 This is not an appropriate solution

 for our application, but we can still play with it and get a feel

-for how it might work similarly for LoadBalancer
+for how it might work similarly for LoadBalancer Services.

-First, we have to modify externaldns/test
+First, we have to modify externaldns/test to add NodePort to the

 list of Service types.
-Update externaldns-test.yaml
+Update externaldns-test.yaml:

 …